AATechCulture/Fmu_and_friends/README.md

 Feel free to use any languages or frameworks, but the following information must be filled out before hacking ends.
 ___________
-# AA SHARP
+# AA Sharp

-## Challenge Statement(s) Addressed 🎯
+## Challenge Statement Addressed 🎯
-**...include the challenge statement(s) the project worked to address**

-Examples:
-* How might we decrease the United States chances of alien and monster attacks given what we know from popular alien and monster movies?
-* How might we make it possible for people in cities not to have to own a car by making car-sharing easier so that the environment will be less damaged and people can save money?
-* How might we ....
+*  How can we as a company, improve clarity with customer luggage when boarding a plane?

 ## Project Description 🤯
 **....at lease 3 sentences describing what the project does and how it works**